 Using our reference home theater system, a Pioneer Elite SC-71 AVR with Wharfedale Diamond 220, 220C speakers, and the D8 subwoofer with the UDP-205 at the center gave us a superbly musical performance.
 Bass was solid and controlled.
 We used the Pioneer MCACC® audio calibration software for audio equalization to normalize the room, compensate for placement distances, and linearize the spectral response.
 When we first tried it out in the past, we were a bit wary of the accuracy of the built-in MCACC system, but in practice it's proven to be accurate, easy to use, and impressive in taming room acoustics.
 For a home theater system, the UDP-205 quickly becomes the center of your user experience, and the audio and video performance is beyond compare, and nothing we have tested has equaled or bettered it.

 The bottom end of high-resolution titles from the Society of Sound were noticeably rich and believable.
+The Society of Sound is a unique site, part label, part high resolution distribution, and always full of unique independent artists.
+Their classical offerings are almost always from the London Symphony Orchestra, which we find just fine, but where the service really shines are tracks from some superb musicians that you probably have heard of, but are worth of a listen.
+They typically release a couple of tracks a month, and while we would like to see more, it can take a while to digest their artists.
+They offer tracks in 16 and 24-bit formats, including AIFF, AAC Lossless, and FLAC.
+The UDP-205 had no problem decoding their tracks, and we find ourselves returning to 2011 release of Thomas Dolby's "A Map of the Floating City", and last year's WOMAD's festival from "Bowers & Wilkins Live", and no matter the tracks, the UDP-205 handled the content beautifully.
 And Neil Young’s "Decade" newly offered in high-res from HD Tracks, just leapt from the speakers.
 The grunge of Crazy Horse matched only by the nuances of Young’s vocals were consistently and musically projected by the UDP-205.
 With Walter Becker of Steely Dan’s recent passing, we listened to Steely Dan’s "Katy Lied" title, along with "Aja", long the staple of FM radio and a well-known audiophile favorite.
 Both titles showed their jazz chops, and while Katy Lied’s legendary DBX acquired nightmares are well known, we have always found the title a great test of audio gear, and the UDP-205 was up to the task.

 So, who needs the UPD-205?
 If you already have a BDP-105 the audio differences are subtle, although the headphone amplifier is most noticeably improved along with the new UHD Blu-ray options.
 Of course anyone looking for a first rate DAC with an accompanying superbly detailed analog audio stage, then the UDP-205 is a bargain.
 And while there are plenty of UHD + Blu-Ray discs, growth in that sector is under siege with 4K streaming options.
 Add in the HDR feature set, the updatable firmware, and all together it’s one of the finest audiophile components on the market.
 For the video enthusiast it outperforms just about every component out there.